Yaya Toure helps Qingdao Huanghai secure Chinese Super League promotion | Goal.com

 Juanma Lillo's men defeated Shanghai Shenxin 2-0 in Saturday's league fixture to confirm their place in the Chinese top-flight next season.

-Toure was in action from start to finish for visitors at the Jinshan Soccer Stadium as they stretched their unbeaten run to seven games in the League One.
+Toure was in action from start to finish for visitors at the Jinshan Soccer Stadium as they stretched their unbeaten run to seven games in the league.

 Since he moved to China in July, the former Barcelona and Manchester City midfielder has scored two goals in 13 outings in the second-tier league.

-Qingdao Huanghai currently sit at top of the table with 57 points after 29 games.
+Qingdao Huanghai are at top of the table with 57 points after 29 games.
 They will host Nantong Zhiyun for their final game of the season on November 2.

 "Today we made history.
 Promotion!
 Next season Qingdao Huanghai FC will be where they should be...
 The Chinese Super League," Toure tweeted.